-Then: Depending on where you are, take a stroll down the Street at Chestnut Hill and recharge with herb brushed tuna or a falafel from Tender Greens.
+Then: Depending on where you are, take a stroll down the Street at Chestnut Hill and recharge with a snack.
 Re-hydrate with a smoothie from Juice Press and kick your feet up at the Green.

 Adventure on the Harbor Islands and pack a picnic